amanix007/club-management-full-stack/README.md

-# Docker Compose React, Nodejs and MySQL example
+# Club Member Management system React, Express, Mysql , Typescript

 ## Run the System
 We can easily run the whole with only a single command: